MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

     > [!div class="mx-imgBorder"]
     > ![Select bulk email from more options](media/sa-worklist-select-bulk-email.png "Select bulk email from more options")

-    The work list records in the queue are grouped according to sequence and then the action.
+    The work list records in the queue are automatically grouped according to sequence and then the action.
-    For example, the **Lead nurturing** sequence has 10 leads, with nine to send a **Follow up mail** task and one with one to send an **Introduction email** task.
-When you select the **Bulk email** option, the records are first grouped by Lead nurturing sequence and then grouped again by **Follow up mail** and **Introduction mail** tasks.
+    For example, the **Lead nurturing** sequence has 10 leads, with nine on step to send a **Follow up mail** and one on the step to send an **Introduction email**.
+When you select the **Bulk email** option, the records are first grouped by Lead nurturing sequence and then subgrouped by **Follow up mail** and **Introduction mail** steps.
     Also, you can see that the **Bulk email** option is inactive and displayed on the top-right corner of the worklist records section.
     > [!div class="mx-imgBorder"]
     > ![Records grouped according to task after selecting bulk email](media/sa-worklist-bulk-email-selected.png "Records grouped according to task after selecting bulk email")

 2. Choose the leads for which you want to send the bulk email.
-    You can select the task name to choose all leads at once or expand the task and choose the leads for which you want to send the bulk email.
+    You can select the step name to choose all leads at once or expand the step and choose the leads for which you want to send the bulk email.
     In this example, we're sending a bulk email to leads, Ivan Komashinsky, Lidman Anna, Counts Vong, and Nancy Anderson.
     > [!div class="mx-imgBorder"]
     > ![Lead records selected to send bulk email](media/sa-worklist-bulk-email-records-selected.png "Lead records selected to send bulk email")

-3. Select **Bulk email**.
+3. Select **Bulk email** on the top.
     The email composer opens.
 If you've selected an email template for the step, the template opens in the composer.
     > [!div class="mx-imgBorder"]
     > ![Email composer opened](media/sa-worklist-bulk-email-email-composer-open.png "Email composer opened")

     >[!NOTE]
-    >Each user in the recipient list must satisfy the following conditions in the lead form:
+    >Each user in the recipient list must satisfy the following conditions in the entity form:
     >- Allow emails under the **CONTACT METHOD** section in the **Details** tab.
     >- Valid email address in **Email** under the **CONTACT** section, in the **Summary** tab.

 4. (Optional) To preview the email, select **Preview**.
-    The preview opens with information about the first recipient.
-However, the content for other recipients remains the same as in the preview.
+    The preview opens with tags filled with information about the first recipient as an example email.
+However, when the actual email is sent, each email will have relevant information from that entity.
 In this example, the first recipient is Ivan Komashinsky.
     > [!div class="mx-imgBorder"]
     > ![Preview of the email](media/sa-worklist-bulk-email-preview-email.png "Preview of the email")